 - From 99 Northbound: Turn right on South Spokane Street.
 Turn left on First Avenue South.

-For the month of October, Sodo’s walls will be adorned with artwork created by Colon Musgrave.
+For the month of December, Sodo’s walls will be adorned with artwork created by Jean Bradbury.

 A Little History